 #16 Get yourself insured

-I once had all my stuff stolen in Bangkok, losing thousands of pounds in the process because I went with a cheap insurer…..I learnt
+I once had all my stuff stolen in Bangkok, losing hundreds of pounds in the process because I went with a cheap insurer…..I learnt

 #17 Keep the week before you leave free